arslanamin14/Image-Segmentation/README.md

 Python 3.x
 Tensorflow 1.x
 # Colab Notebooks
-The colab Notebooks are used for training and testing the model [link]https://github.com/arslanamin14/Image-Segmentation/tree/master/Code)
+The colab Notebooks are used for training and testing the model [link](https://github.com/arslanamin14/Image-Segmentation/tree/master/Code)

 # Pretrained Model Weights
 Pre-Trained model weights are available here [link](https://github.com/arslanamin14/Image-Segmentation/tree/master/Trained%20Model%20Weights)

 # Training the Model
- To train the model these colab notebooks will be used[link](https://github.com/arslanamin14/Image-Segmentation/tree/master/Train)
+ To train the model these colab notebooks will be used [link](https://github.com/arslanamin14/Image-Segmentation/tree/master/Train)

 # Testing the Model
-For testing the model with pretrained weights these notebooks can be used  [link](https://github.com/arslanamin14/Image-Segmentation/tree/master/Test)
+For testing the model with pretrained weights these colab notebooks can be used  [link](https://github.com/arslanamin14/Image-Segmentation/tree/master/Test)

 [link](https://github.com/arslanamin14/Image-Segmentation/tree/master/Model%20Summary)